ishita3513/social-networking-for-parent/README.md

+This is a simple overview and design for the given problem statement.
 This README structure provides a clear design for storing social circle data, managing parent interactions within circles, and evolving the schema for future requirements.